I am very excited to talk about this lesser known plant. Let me introduce you to chaparral sage (Salvia clevelandii).

 I hope you will decide to try this shrub out in your garden.
 I absolutely love mine.

-For those of you who are determined to be trendsetters in your garden, stay tuned for more lesser-known plants to try in your garden.
+For those of you who are determined to be trendsetters in your garden, try these beautiful, fuss-free plants in your garden.